ulyanafrolova/Numerical-Methods/README.md

 # Numerical-Methods

-A collection of coursework assignments completed as part of the Numerical Method class.
+A collection of coursework assignments completed as part of the Numerical Method class at the Warsaw University of Technology.